KevinKra/Notes/certifications/aws/developer/resource.md

 ## DynamoDB Questions

+- What are two cost-effective alternatives to DAX for improving read performance on a table or index?
+- How does the `Scan` operation work?
+- What parameter can you use on `Scan` operations to limit page size?
 - DynamoDB's data structures are divided into three what levels?
 - A row in DynamoDB is called what?
 - A column in DynamoDB is called what?